 However, as expected this is still being debated across the board on different bases and bias possible, for some it is about his style of play compared to others, while to some the comparison is linked to solely finding who should be referred as Africa’s best striker between he and Ivorian, Didier Drogba.

-In this write-up, we try to identify the few frontmen from Africa who can be mentioned in the same line with the Cameroonian who came third in 2005 FIFA best player award.
-Here’s a quick look at the top African Greatest Strikers of all time:
+In this write-up, we try to identify the few frontmen from Africa who can be mentioned in the same line with the Cameroonian who came third in the 2005 FIFA best player award.
+Here’s a quick look at the 6 of best African strikers of all time:

 Certainly needs no introduction as the now 25th president of Liberia, was then a big superstar on the footballing scene, playing with some of Europe’s finest football club including PSG, Chelsea, Monaco, Marseille, and AC Milan amongst others.